Fast State-Augmented Learning for Wireless Resource Allocation with Dual Variable Regression: Conclusion

 \section{Conclusion}

-We considered a resource allocation problem in multi-user wireless networks where the goal is to optimize a network-wide utility subject to constraints on the ergodic performance of the users over a distribution of network configurations.
-We proposed a state-augmented policy with dual variable regression for fast sampling of near-optimal and feasible resource allocations during inference.
-Leveraging GNN parametrizations, we demonstrated the scalability and transferability of the learned power control policies across various families of wireless network graphs.
-In addition to experimental verification, we proved several convergence and excursion results for the dual function (iterate) optimality gaps.
+We tackled a stochastic resource optimization problem in wireless networks.
+We proposed a state-augmented policy with dual variable regression (SA+DR) for fast sampling of near-optimal and feasible resource allocations.
+Leveraging GNN parametrizations in a power control application, we demonstrated the scalability and transferability of the learned policies.
+We supported extensive experimental validation with convergence and excursion theorems for the dual descent dynamics.
+The extension of the SA+DR framework to other classes of resource allocation problems is a natural next step.

 \begin{appendices}

 {\Alph{section}.\arabic{subsection}}